darkelvis11/pt-dilution/README.md

 Once pt-dilution takes control over a coin, it will do the following:

 ### 1. Wait for big enough loss
 pt-dilution will ignore all pairs with a fair chance of recovering using your normal strategy.
-But once a coin is below ```lossLimit```, the pair will get dca level = 99 to mark is as under pt-dilution control (and very few PT2 strategies has more than 99 DCA levels, so further buys made by PT2 are unlikely)
+But once a coin is below ```lossLimit```, the pair will get dca level = 99 to mark is as under pt-dilution control (and very few PT2 strategies has more than 99 DCA levels, so further buys made by PT2 are unlikely, please double check your DCA strategy to be sure)

 ### 2. Calculate number of slices
 Pt-dilution will calculate how many slices the pair needs to be divided into.
 The target is to use as few slices as possible that uses all your ```maxCost``` BTC that satisfies the ```targetLossLevel```.